rollchains/spawn/docs/versioned_docs/version-v0.50.x/03-demos/02-ibc-module.md

 ## Connect Your IBC Modules

 You are ready to connect the two chains with your IBC module protocol.
 The [cosmos/relayer](https://github.com/cosmos/relayer) is already running between the 2 networks now.
-You will just send a command to connect the new logic.

 :::note
 A Channel is a connection between two chains, like a highway.
 A port is a specific protocol (or logic) that can connect with itself on another chain.